-10. Panelize your boards – it is easier and less time consuming for the PCB assembly company to work with large board/panels.
+10. Panelize your boards – it is easier and less time-consuming for the PCB assembly company to work with large boards/panels.

 11. Use fiducial markers for orientation to make it easier to locate and place parts on the PCB accurately

 For very fine pitch components consider using local fiducials

 12. Ensure your PCBs have proper reference designator markings

 13. Use industry-standard sizes for PCBs and electronic components